jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 constitute the property of the PSALM:
 (a)
-The generation assets, real estate, IPP Contracts, other disposable assets of NPC, proceeds from the operation or disposition of such assets and the residual assets from BOT, ROT, and other variations thereof.
-The proceeds from the operation and disposition of NPC assets shall include:
+The generation assets, real estate, IPP Contracts, other disposable assets of NAPOCOR, proceeds from the operation or disposition of such assets and the residual assets from BOT, ROT, and other variations thereof.
+The proceeds from the operation and disposition of NAPOCOR assets shall include:
-(i) Net profit of NPC;
+(i) Net profit of NAPOCOR;
 (ii) Earning before interest, taxes, depreciation and amortization of the Pulangui and Agus Complexes;
 (iii) Net profit of TRANSCO;